biblical-text/koine-greek-english-dictionary/README.md

 # Rules of content submission

-Submitters must agree that the content they are submitting is being submitted to the Biblical Text institute under the rules of the 'CC0 1.0 Universal Public Domain Dedication'.
+Submitters must agree that the content they are submitting is being submitted to the Biblical Text Institute under the rules of the 'CC0 1.0 Universal Public Domain Dedication'.

 # Copyright Statement